 Undergraduate Minor in Developmental Psychology

-The College of Liberal Arts offers a minor in Developmental Psychology which is administered through the Institute of Child Development, a premier center of scholarship, teaching, and outreach devoted to the understanding and fostering of child development.
+The College of Liberal Arts offers a minor in developmental psychology that is administered through the Institute of Child Development, a premier center of scholarship, teaching, and outreach devoted to the understanding and fostering of child development.
 Further, students benefit from the knowledge and expertise of the number one ranked developmental psychology program in the nation (U.S. News and World Report).

 Non-CLA students must first be admitted to the College of Liberal Arts.